tessguefen/Waitlist/README.md

 	- [x] Tie this functionality to a scheduled task
 - [x] Create if statement for form (hide/ shown on PROD page)
 - [x] Create an API version of form submission
-- [ ] Run check for Waitlist add Product, with no variant, but should be with a variant (only adding the master product should not be allowed)
+- [x] Run check for Waitlist add Product, with no variant, but should be with a variant (only adding the master product should not be allowed)
-- [ ] Admin > Product View, show batchlist for JUST that product?
-(Can technically be done with an advanced search on Batchlist)
-- [ ] Return `g.Waitlist_Message_ID`, for use elsewhere (for customizations on Messages)
 - [x] Custom Page to determine if an email should be triggered.
 [View Details here](#customized-email-trigger-logic-v-1001)

 ## Item Functionality